 The second and third studies, both from the pharmaceutical company Theranexus, demonstrated how fUS can be useful for drug development.

-In the first study the authors compared the hemodynamic response of the brain to the administration of donepezil alone (potent acetylcholinesterase inhibitor, largely used worldwide to alleviate cognitive symptoms in Alzheimer’s disease) versus donepezil combined with mefloquine (a new drug targeting connexins, the proteins involved in astrocyte network organization).
-They have showed that although administration of donepezil or mefloquine alone at low dose had only very limited effects on the signal compared to the baseline, their combination produced marked hemodynamic effects in the hippocampus, in line with previously published behavioral data demonstrating a synergic interaction between both drugs.
+In the first of these, the authors investigated the hemodynamic response of the brain when administered with donepezil (a potent AChE inhibitor, used worldwide to alleviate cognitive symptoms in Alzheimer’s disease) and/or mefloquine (a new drug targeting connexins, the proteins involved in astrocyte network organization).
+They showed that although administration of either drug on its own at low dose had only very limited effects on the signal compared to the baseline, combining them produced marked hemodynamic effects in the hippocampus, in line with previously published behavioral data demonstrating a synergic interaction between both drugs.
 These results confirmed the potential of the combined treatment and provided new insights on how both drugs could interact.

-- Rabut C, Ferrier J, Bertolo A, Osmanski B, Mousset X, Pezet S, et al. Pharmaco-fUS: Quantification of pharmacologically-induced dynamic changes in brain perfusion and connectivity by functional ultrasound imaging in awake mice.
-NeuroImage 2020 doi:10.1016/j.neuroimage.2020.117231
+C. Rabut, J. Ferrier, A. Bertolo, B. Osmanski, X. Mousset, S. Pezet, T. Deffieux, Z. Lenkei and M. Tanter, Pharmaco-fUS: Quantification of pharmacologically-induced dynamic changes in brain perfusion and connectivity by functional ultrasound imaging in awake mice, NeuroImage, 2020 doi:10.1016/j.neuroimage.2020.117231